Androz2091/paypal-api/README.md

 💰Easy to use framework to communicate with the PayPal API.

-## Not finished
+## Only basic endpoints are supported

-Actually, the package doesn't support all the endpoints of the PayPal API.
+At this time, the package doesn't support all the endpoints of the PayPal API, as it is made for one of my projects I only built the endpoints I needed.
 Please open an issue if there are endpoints you want to see in.

 ## Example